lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_2_multi_channel.rst

 ====================

 This section splits and orientates a multi-channel tiff stack into individual files for each channel to make it easier for downstream processing.

+The data is all contained in a single file so we can set

+**Multiple Files Per Image Stack** = false;

 Set numberOfChannels equal to the number of channels that you have in your file.
 In this case: